rdplus2015/resources/backend/django/databases.md

-# PostgreSQL Setup and Commands Cheat Sheet
+# PostgreSQL Setup and Commands

 ## Installation